mohith789p/hackpush/README.md

 ### Code not extracted

-1. HackerRank may have updated their UI
+1. Check if submission was accepted (API only fetches accepted submissions)
+2. Verify you're on a `/challenges/` URL
-2. Check console for extraction errors
+3. Check console for API errors
+4. Ensure you have an active internet connection
-3. File an issue with the problem URL
+5. File an issue with the problem URL if issue persists

 ## Development